-FUELSTAT® Aviation–Rapid: On-site Test Kit
+FUELSTAT® Rapid On-site Test kits - Aviation

-With the FUELSTAT® on site fuel testing kit all you need is 10 minutes, a flat, clean surface, a pair of latex gloves & a 200 ml sample to discover which bugs are living in your fuel.
+With the FUELSTAT® on site fuel testing kit all you need is 10 minutes, a flat, clean surface, a pair of latex gloves & a 200ml sample to discover which bugs are living in your fuel.

-The easy to interpret, pregnancy-style test gives a negligible, low or high reading which corresponds to the limits laid down in the IATA Guidance Material on Microbial Contamination in Aviation Fuel tanks.
+The easy to interpret, pregnancy-style test gives a negligible, low, or high reading which corresponds to the limits laid down in the IATA Guidance Material on Microbial Contamination in Aviation Fuel tanks.

 This clearly indicates the aircraft’s fuel system status, and what action to take, if any.